 Decorators Reference

 Decorators are the foundation of Bifrost’s discovery system.
-They register workflows and data providers automatically when your modules are imported.
+They register workflows, tools, and data providers automatically when your modules are imported.

 @workflow Decorator